cdemeo92/players_exercise/README.md

 ## Live demo

-This application is built and deployed automatically using the [project's GitHub Actions workflow](https://github.com/devclay92/players_exercise/actions).
+The application is built and deployed automatically using the [project's GitHub Actions workflow](https://github.com/devclay92/players_exercise/actions).
 Every push or merge to the main branch triggers the deployment process.

 The application is hosted on Vercel.
 You can access the API's Swagger documentation at https://players-exercise.vercel.app.